browserengineering/book/book/scheduling.md

 }
 ```

-Ok, now that that's implemented, let's take a deeper look at what
-`run_animation_frame` does:

-1. Reset `needs_raf_callbacks` to false.
-2. Call the JavaScript callbacks.
-3. Run the rendering pipeline.

-Look a bit more closely at steps 1 and 2.
-Would it work to run step 1 *after*
-step 2?
-The answer is no, but the reason is subtle: it's because the JavaScript
+Note that `__runRAFHandlers` needs to reset `RAF_LISTENERS` to the
+empty array before it runs any of the callbacks.
+That's because one of
-callback code could call `requestAnimationFrame`.
-If this happens
+the callbacks could itself call `requestAnimationFrame`.
+If this
-during such a callback, the spec says that a *second*  animation frame should
+happens during such a callback, the spec says that a *second*
-be scheduled (and 16ms further in the future, naturally).
-If the order of
-operations had been different, it wouldn't correctly schedule another animation
+animation frame should be scheduled.
+That means we need to make sure
+to store the callbacks for the *current* frame separately from the
-frame.
+callbacks for the *next* frame.

- Likewise, the runtime JavaScript needs to be careful to copy the
- `RAF_LISTENERS` array to a temporary variable and then clear out
- ``RAF_LISTENERS``, so that it can be re-filled by any new calls to
- `requestAnimationFrame`.

-This situation may seem like a corner case, but it's actually very important, as
+This situation may seem like a corner case, but it's actually very
-this is how JavaScript can run an *animation*.
-Let's
+important, as this is how pages can run an *animation*: by iteratively
-try it out with a script that counts from 1 to 100, one frame at a time:
+scheduling one frame after another.
+For example, here's a simple
+counter "animation":

 ``` {.javascript file=eventloop}
 var count = 0;